$40.34 to $54.11 per hour

 Master’s degree is preferred.

-Learning is one of seven values that guide the operation of Alberta Health Services.
+Learning is one of seven values that guide the operation of AHS.
 For this reason, health care professionals with the right mix of education, experience and desire to teach others are given opportunities to fill the role of a instructors.
 Instructors help to ensure that all multidisciplinary health care team members maintain competence in evidence-based practice for their roles.

 Instructors use clinical best practices and patient outcomes to assess the learning needs of health care providers.
 They plan and develop learning activities, implement the plan, which includes delivering the training/education, and monitor and evaluate transfer of knowledge such as documenting the learning process and outcomes.
 Instructors provide and facilitate education, based on adult education principles, to health care professionals within the practice area to ensure that clinical competencies and organizational standards and practices are maintained.
 They promote excellence in clinical practice, identify gaps in knowledge and skills of staff and takes steps to provide the education and support needed to close those gaps.